Looking for some first trimester tips?

 If you are having trouble keeping down fluids, these Pedialyte freezer pops will do the trick!
 I have not personally tasted these, but from what I’ve heard (and read) they seem to be very yummy, and very effective!
 They’ve got zinc and extra electrolytes to help replenish what you’ve lost from vomiting, and I know I’d rather suck on a popsicle than drink fluid when I feel nauseated.

 Getting through that first trimester can be rough!
 I remember it well.
-Hopefully some (or all) of these tricks can help.
+Hopefully, some (or all) of these tricks can help.
 I’d love to hear from YOU.
 What helped you stay energized and nausea-free during your first trimester?
-Leave me comment! 🙂
+Leave me a comment! 🙂

 Happy Baby Growing! 🙂